 What is Relactation, and What is Induced Lactation?

-Relactation means re-developing your milk supply after weaning your baby from nursing (or yourself from the breast pump).
-Induced lactation is developing a milk supply if you did not give birth to your baby.
+Relactation means re-developing your milk supply after weaning your baby from nursing (or weaning yourself from the breast pump).

 Why might you want to relactate or induce lactation?
 Some common reasons include:

-- Changing your mind after weaning – It’s not uncommon for nursing or pumping moms to decide to be done breastfeeding, and then change their mind later (sometimes a week later, sometimes months later).
+- Changing your mind after weaning – It’s not uncommon for nursing or pumping parents to decide to be done breastfeeding, and then change their mind later (sometimes a week later, sometimes months later).

 How to Relactate or Induce Lactation with a Breast Pump